wiekusviljoen/pollsApp/README.md

 # Usage :

-Here is the login page:
+Here is the login page where you can login in if you have already registered.
+If not, then click register:

 ![Polls login](https://github.com/wiekusviljoen/pollsApp/assets/92153476/989adafa-a7a3-4e08-83aa-a03f7a5f6371)